 Answer Records include information about commonly encountered problems, helpful information on how to resolve these problems, and any known issues with a Xilinx product.

 Answer Records are created and maintained daily ensuring that users have access to the most accurate information available.

-Answer Records for this core are listed below, and can also be located by using the Search Support box on the main Xilinx support web page.
+Answer Records for this core can be located by using the Search Support box on the main Xilinx support web page.
 To maximize your search results, use proper keywords such as

 - Product name

 - Tool message(s)

-- · Summary of the issue encountered
+- Summary of the issue encountered